PhiAbs/MiniProject/README.md

     - kitti00
     - malaga-urban-dataset-extract-07
     - parking
+- VOpipeline.m

 Run the pipeline:
+- clone the 'Master' branch onto your machine
-- open the file VOpipeline.m (outside of folder "code")
+- open the file VOpipeline.m within the MiniProject folder (outside of folder "code")
 - choose the dataset you want to run with the parameter "ds"
-- run the file VOpipeline.m
+- run the script-file 'VOpipeline.m'